Skip to content

 Often, people forget about the non-HTML assets on their websites during the migration process.
 Changing your image URLs without redirecting them will decrease the traffic generated from media.

-Before migrating images and media, check the numbers it generates for your website using the Google search console.
+Before migrating images and media, check the numbers it generates for your website using the Google Search Console.

 If you keep the names and URLs of images the same as before, you won’t need to redirect them.